ModelZoo/ModelZoo/README.md

 # ModelZoo

-A Scaffold to help you build Deep-learning Model much more easily, implemented with TensorFlow Eager Execution and Keras.
+A Scaffold to help you build Deep-learning Model much more easily, implemented with TensorFlow 2.0.

 ## Installation